beerwatch/hodynyk/README.md

 No, you don't.

 Just use RP2040 PIO and some DMA for the same result.

-Well, you'll need some transistor driver arrays, like ULN2803 (lower) and TD62783 (upper) or similar, for driving the multiplex wires.
+Well, you'll need some additional chips.
+These are transistor arrays ULN2803 (lower driver) and TD62783 (upper driver) or similar.
+These drive the led matrix and provide the LED stripes sufficient current and voltage range up to 50 Volts.
+Or, you can just try low power high brightness digits and drive them directly from the RP2040.
+Remember, it can provide only 3.3 Volts and 4 milliAmps per port.

 See how to use RPI2040W for the task right here.